 Having to register as a sex offender in California can seriously and permanently impact your life.
 Under Megan's Law, authorities notify the public of the addresses and the crimes of people who have been convicted of certain sex offenses.
 California has been one of only four states to require lifetime registration of sex offenders, alongside Alabama, South Carolina, and Florida.
 However, by 2021, 90% of California's sex offenders will no longer have to register as sex offenders for life.

 On October 6, 2017, Governor Jerry Brown signed into law California State Senate Bill 384 (SB 384), which will implement a three-tiered sex offender registration system in California.
 This law differentiates sex offenses by the severity of the crime.
-The law will not go into effect until January 1, 2021.
+The law went into effect on January 1, 2021.

 Tier placement is determined by the criteria outlined in Penal Code 290.
 Many of the registration requirements will change on a case-by-case basis and will be subject to the evaluation of a judge.
 The severity of the crime and the number of offenses will be important criteria for deciding which tier best suits which conviction.